Is Sucralose Bad for You? Side Effects, Foods and More - Dr. Axe

 In fact, it may have anticancer, antidiabetic, cholesterol-improving and weight loss-promoting properties.

-There’s a telling study that compares the effects of stevia, sugar and alternative sweeteners on food consumption, satiety and glucose/insulin levels after eating.
 The research, published in the journal Appetite, took 19 healthy, lean people and 12 obese individuals between 18 and 50 years old and had them complete three tests in which they consumed stevia, sucrose (table sugar) or aspartame before eating lunch and dinner.

-It’s no surprise that when these people consumed stevia, they didn’t feel hungry and overeat during their meals like they did when they consumed sucrose.
+It was no surprise that when these people consumed stevia, they didn’t feel hungry and overeat during their meals like they did when they consumed sucrose.
 Additionally, the researchers reported that “stevia significantly reduced post-meal glucose levels compared to those who consumed sugar or aspartame.”

 In other words, they discovered that stevia helps normalize blood sugar levels and reduce your risk for diabetes compared to the blood sugar spike people experience when they drink sugary or diet beverages before, during or after meals.

-Sucralose vs. Aspartame
+Sucralose vs. aspartame

 Aspartame is an artificial sweetener that also goes by the more recognizable names Equal® and NutraSweet®.
 It’s found in a variety of foods and products, including:

-Although companies that benefit from the popularity of aspartame have released studies touting its safety, 92 percent of studies funded independently indicate the artificial sweetener’s adverse effects.
+Although companies that benefit from the popularity of aspartame have released studies touting its safety, 92 percent of studies funded independently have indicated the artificial sweetener’s adverse effects.
 Some of the most serious dangers of aspartame include worsening (or maybe causing) diabetes, increasing the risk of heart disease, possibly causing brain disorders, worsening mood disorders, causing weight gain and possibly causing cancer.

 Is sucralose as bad for you as aspartame?